-While developing your text, use only the draft paper provided at the back of this booklet to develop your writing task on Days 2 and 3.
+Use only the draft paper provided at the back of this booklet to develop your writing task on Days 2 and 3.
 At the end of each session, place all of your Draft Paper inside the back cover.
 Ensure your text

-- is of sufficient length to develop and support your central idea (theme, message, etc.) clearly and effectively, and to achieve your stated purpose (10 marks) - uses organizational structures, techniques, and transitions that are effective and appropriate for the form of writing you have chosen (10 marks) - uses effective and appropriate language and stylistic techniques for the audience and purpose you have identified (10 marks) - ☐ uses correct conventions of written language (e.g., grammar, spelling, capitalization, and punctuation) (10 marks)
+- is of a sufficient length to develop and support your central idea (theme, thesis, etc.) clearly and effectively, and to achieve your stated purpose (10 marks) - uses organizational structures, techniques, and transitions that are effective and appropriate for the form of writing you have chosen (10 marks) - uses effective and appropriate language and stylistic techniques for the audience and purpose you have identified (10 marks) - uses appropriate conventions of written language (e.g., grammar, spelling, capitalization, and punctuation) (10 marks)